-Fujifilm X-T2 versus Pentax K-3 II
+Fujifilm X-T2 vs Pentax K-3 II

 The Fujifilm X-T2 and the Pentax K-3 II are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and April 2015.
 The X-T2 is a mirrorless interchangeable lens camera, while the K-3 II is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Pentax provides 24.1 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Pentax provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-3 II is notably larger (7 percent) than the Fujifilm X-T2.
 Moreover, the K-3 II is substantially heavier (58 percent) than the X-T2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the X-T2 gets 340 shots out of its NP-W126S battery, while the K-3 II can take 720 images on a single charge of its D-LI90 power pack.
 The power pack in the X-T2 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.